-We invented this plug-in to allow you to determine tide height when you know the highs and lows and the times using the rule of twelve.
+We invented the Rule of Twelves calculator to allow you to determine tide height when you know the highs and lows and the times using the rule of twelve.
 Note that the rule of twelves assumes a diurnal tide system where there are two highs and lows each day of similar height.

 With a tidal App, you have accurate access to the tide heights at any time of the day in virtually any port in the world.
 You can see if the tide is coming in (flooding) or going out (ebbing).
 If you know your eta at a port then you can simply pull out your Tide App and see what height the tide will be.

 There are many tidal apps out there and most navigation apps have tides embedded into them.